swerdloj/RustUI/README.md

   - Make these optional via flags
 - Add a GridView macro with respective methods (like tkinter)
 - Implement `font.rs` (separate widgets, backend, and font).
-- Accept widget ids as strings, then store their hashes
+- Accept widget ids as strings, then store their hashes?
 - Store a view's widget ids in a hash table
 - Stabilize FPS (without fixed loop dealys) -- implement delta time
 - Implement graphics
+  - Image rendering
+    - Eventually, consider SVG rendering
+  - Use images for buttons
+    - How to handle varying width/height?
 - Run callbacks on separate threads
 - At some point, should be able to simply pass a canvas and render UI to *existing* canvas
 - Support multiple windows